mehmettirpan/mehmettirpan/README.md

 Computer Engineer
 -----------------

 I'm a Computer Engineering student.
-I'm interested in C# and Python.
+I'm interested in C language and Python.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [mehmettirpan92@gmail.com](mailto:mehmettirpan92@gmail.com)